Experience, quality and research is why Scotty's Sled Shed is your best source for Snowmobile Seat Covers.

 Whatever method you use your snowmobile for, safety and maintenance are important.
 These machines were designed to operate in temperatures that the human body cannot survive without proper attire.

-As a snowmobiler since the 1970's, Scotty understands the multiple functions of snowmobiles.
-As a gear head, Scotty raced MSDRA, built race sleds, rebuilt engines, suspensions, electrical systems,and eventually begin buying snowmobiles to part out or recondition.
+As a snowmobiler since the 1970's, I (Scott) understand the multiple functions of snowmobiles.
+As a gear head, I raced MSDRA, built race sleds, rebuilt engines, suspensions, electrical systems, and eventually begin buying snowmobiles to part out or recondition.
 With that experience, access to microfiche was crucial.
 Scotty's Sled Shed still utilizes microfiche data for cross referencing snowmobile fitments.
-Working hands on a multiple snowmobiles covering over 5 decades of models, Scotty possesses an in-depth knowledge about snowmobiles and snowmobiling.
+Working hands on a multiple snowmobiles covering over 5 decades of models, this provides a unique set of skills not often present by most upholstery shops.

-In his career as a radio engineer, Scotty also worked on multiple Public Safety snowmobiles installing Two-Way Radios, sirens, lights, strobes, and circuits for GPS/Cell phone charging systems.
+In my career as a radio engineer, I have also worked on multiple Public Safety snowmobiles installing Two-Way Radios, sirens, lights, strobes, and circuits for GPS/Cell phone charging systems.

-Eventually Scotty began his own snowmobile business with used and new replacement snowmobile parts.
+I started my own snowmobile side business with used and new replacement snowmobile parts.
 This led to finding a need for replacement seat covers.
-At that time, the only thing out there were some mass produced seat covers from Saddleman/Travelcade.
+At that time, the only thing out there were some mass produced seat covers from Saddleman/Travelcade (Saddleman no longers makes snowmobile seat covers).
 A company from Los Angeles, Ca located near the shipping docks.
 That's right, Los Angeles, California.
 Sunny 80 degree weather, Palm Trees, and ironically located near the shipping yards that transport products over from Asia.
 So ask yourself, what does a company in Los Angeles know about snowmobiling?
 And where are those seat covers really coming from?